ddavignon/project3-VirtualCloset/README.md

 3. __What were you able to complete for this handin?__

-	- Authentication

-	- user can add items to own closet

-	- item description is found for user

-	- user is able to get recommended clothes based on weather for location

-	- user can choose between all clothes or clothes for weather

-	- user can upload items to receive text of chosen outfit
+	- added several voice commands

+	- weather displayed on screen

-	- carousel of clothing items added
+	- recommendation link for new clothing items

-	- avatar is in view
+	- fixed overall style and look

+	- fixed location bug

+	- extended authentication

-	- alpha release on play store
+	- production release on play store

 4. __What are known problems, if any, with your project?__

-	- authentication expires too soon

-	- appearance needs styling

-	- location is buggy
+	- selection does not reset after text is sent

 	- not able to update or delete items